 Language teachers Mikko Koho and Sami Norrbacka both work at Kotka Campus.
 We asked their experiences and insights on teaching and language studies.
-Find out why they think Xamk is an excellent studyplace and why should you study with us (by the way, the application period is open so remember to check our programmes in English later).
+Find out why they think Xamk is an excellent studyplace and why should you study with us.

 And yes of course we wanted to know also, what is the best part of being a teacher.

 Hi Sami and Mikko!
 Can you tell us what subjects do you teach?

 Sami: I teach communication skills and academic writing.
 I’ve also taught Finnish as a foreign language but I haven’t been doing that in recent years.

 Mikko: Mostly I teach professional English courses to students in the degree programmes of Marine Technology, Marine Engineering and ICT Engineering.
 Occasionally I have groups from the Logistics and Business Logistics degree programmes as well.
 Having majored in Russian back in the day, I’m very glad indeed to also have at least one Russian course to teach every year.

 Why did you want to be a teacher?

 Sami: When I was in high school, we had a brilliant teacher of Finnish, she had a big influence on me.
 Also, I’ve always loved our language, both in written and spoken variants, so why not have a job as a language teacher?

 Mikko: I’ve always been into languages and people.
 I guess becoming a teacher was my way of getting the bills paid by combining the two.

 What is the best part of being a teacher?